dbuschman7/simple-modern-apps/README.md

 [Go version README](./lambda/go/README.md)

-* write in all 3 lanaguages - Scala, Go, Rust
+* write in all 3 languages - Scala, Go, Rust
 * deploy to ECR as docker image
 * Publish in AWS via Terraform with versions
 * Deploy version to aliases to 'make them live'